IGSN/igsn.github.io/statutes.md

 ---

-# Statutes for an IGSN Implementation Organisation #
+# Statutes of the IGSN Organisation #

-Final Version of 17 June 2013
+Final Version of 25 January 2022

-Note: This is the English language translation of the statutes, the legally binding version is the [German language version](/media/2013-06-17-IGSN-eV-Statutes-DE.pdf) of the statutes.
+Note: This is the English language translation of the statutes, the legally binding version is the [German language version](/media/2022-01-25-IGSN-eV-Statutes-DE.pdf) of the statutes.

 ## § 1 Name, registered office, fiscal year ##

-  1. The name of the Association is "IGSN – International GeoSample Number Implementation Organization".
-It is to be registered in the register of associations on the basis of the German version of these Statutes; after registration, its name will be "IGSN – International GeoSample Number Implementation Organization e.V.".
+  1. The name of the Association is “IGSN – International Generic Sample Number Organization”.
+It is to be registered in the register of associations on the basis of the German version of these Statutes; after registration, its name will be “IGSN – International Generic Sample Number Organization e.V.”.
 (Note: The Association was registered on 2012-08-31 by the Magistrate Court Potsdam, Germany.
 VR 8011)
   2. The Association has its registered office in Potsdam, Germany.
   3. The fiscal year of the Association is the calendar year.